Sowing Guide

 When to Sow Perpetual Spinach Seeds

-• Indoor Sowing: Sow seeds indoors year-round in a sunny, glass-covered location.
+• Indoor Sowing: Sow seeds indoors year-round in a warm, sunny location, such as a greenhouse, polytunnel, or south-facing windowsill.

-• Outdoor Sowing: The best times for outdoor sowing are March to April and September to October, avoiding extreme heat or frost.
+• Outdoor Sowing: The best times for outdoor sowing are from March to April and September to October, avoiding the peak summer heat and hard frosts.

-1. Prepare Containers: Use seed trays, pots, or containers filled with nutrient-rich, well-draining compost.
+1. Prepare Containers: Use seed trays, pots, or deep containers filled with well-draining, nutrient-rich compost.

-2. Sowing the Seeds: Sow seeds at a depth of 1/2 inch (1.2 cm).
-Place no more than 6 seeds per foot of space to avoid overcrowding.
+2. Sowing the Seeds: Sow seeds at a depth of 1/2 inch (1.2 cm), spacing them evenly to avoid overcrowding.

-5. Transplanting: Once seedlings reach a height of 3 inches, thin them to a spacing of 6 inches apart or transplant them into larger pots or their final outdoor growing location.
+5. Transplanting: Once seedlings reach 3 inches in height, thin them to 6 inches apart or transplant them into larger pots or their final growing location.

-1. Soil Preparation: Choose a sunny or partially shaded spot with fertile, well-drained soil.
-Work the soil thoroughly and enrich it with compost or well-rotted manure.
-Avoid overly acidic soils for best results.
+1. Soil Preparation: Select a sunny or partially shaded area with fertile, well-drained soil.
+Improve the soil by adding compost or well-rotted manure before sowing.
+Avoid very acidic soil for best results.

 2. Sowing the Seeds: Sow seeds directly into the soil in rows, planting them 1/2 inch (1.2 cm) deep.
 Space rows 12 inches apart.

-4. Thinning: Once seedlings emerge and grow to about 3 inches tall, thin them to 6 inches apart for optimal spacing.
+4. Thinning: Once seedlings grow to about 3 inches tall, thin them to 6 inches apart to allow proper air circulation and root development.

 Caring for Perpetual Spinach Plants

-• Feeding: If grown in nutrient-poor soil, apply a balanced fertiliser every 4-6 weeks to support vigorous leaf production.
+• Feeding: If grown in nutrient-poor soil, apply a balanced fertiliser every 4-6 weeks to encourage lush foliage.

-• Pest Management: Protect young plants from slugs and snails using organic barriers or pellets.
+• Pest Management: Protect young plants from slugs and snails using organic barriers or companion planting.

 Harvesting Perpetual Spinach

-• Harvest Frequency: Regular harvesting encourages continued production.
-With proper care, plants can provide fresh leaves year-round.
+• Harvest Frequency: Regular harvesting encourages new growth.
+With proper care, perpetual spinach can provide fresh leaves year-round.

 Common Questions About Growing Perpetual Spinach in the UK

 • Can perpetual spinach grow in containers?
-Yes, it grows well in containers.
-Choose pots that are at least 12 inches deep and wide, and ensure good drainage.
+Yes, it thrives in containers.
+Choose pots that are at least 12 inches deep, ensuring good drainage.

 • Does perpetual spinach tolerate frost?
-Yes, this variety is winter-hardy and can survive mild frosts, making it ideal for autumn and winter harvesting.
+Yes, it is winter-hardy and can survive mild frosts, making it a great option for autumn and winter harvesting.

 • How do I prevent bolting?
 Perpetual spinach is naturally resistant to bolting.
-To minimise the risk further, avoid growing in very hot weather and keep the soil consistently moist.
+To minimise risk, avoid extreme heat and ensure the soil stays moist.

 • What type of soil is best for perpetual spinach?
-Nutrient-rich, well-drained soil with a neutral to slightly alkaline pH is ideal.
-Avoid very acidic soils.
+Well-drained, nutrient-rich soil with a neutral to slightly alkaline pH is ideal.
+Avoid very acidic soil.

 Frequently Bought Together